PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 askgit 'select * from commits'
 ```

 To add the details of files changed in each commit, we'll cross-reference the `stats` table.
-This will allow us to identify commits where a new package was discovered and fetched (or vendored).
+This will allow us to identify commits where a new package was discovered and fetched (i.e. "vendored").
 The workflow fetching new packages will create a commit with the changes, checking in packages to the `packages/vendored` directory.
 This allows us to identify updates to vendored packages:

 ```
 askgit "select * from commits left join stats on stats.commit_id = commits.id where file like 'packages/vendored/'"